Catechumen (video game): Reception

 Catechumen received mixed reviews; the review aggregator website GameRankings calculated a weighted average rating of 53% based on ten critic reviews.
 Michael Lafferty of GameZone called the storyline "refreshing" for drawing from existing legends instead of inventing something entirely new.
 Conversely, GameRevolutions Johnny Liu found the story to be "more boring than Sunday school".
 CNET Gamecenters Colin Williamson lauded the game's pacing, saying it was "ridiculously fast, making even Doom seem lethargic in comparison".

 A.S.
 Berman, in his review for USA Today, reported the game as a satisfying adrenaline rush, and he praised the environments as being "exquisitely rendered".
 Randy Sluganski of Just Adventure said the graphics were less advanced than peers like Quake and Unreal but praised the use of vibrant colors, dynamic lighting, and volumetric fog.
 Games Domains Bruce Pulver criticized the visuals only for often being too dark, such that important elements were not visible.
-Williamson regarded the lighting as poor overall, oscillating between too dark and "over-saturated disco colors".
+Williamson regarded the lighting as poor overall, oscillating between being too dark and exhibiting "over-saturated disco colors".
 Liu cited blurry textures, some lackluster animations, and poorly executed illusions for outdoor areas.
 Ryan Reynolds wrote for the Evansville Courier & Press that the game exhibited some visible shortcomings, such as enemy limbs clipping through walls.

 Sluganski described the music as "easy on the ears", being slightly better than that in other shooters.
 In contrast, Pulver felt that the audio was the game's weakest element, with some music tracks seeming out of place, demons sounding "more annoying than frightening", and angel dialog being difficult to hear due to ambient sounds.
 Liu faulted simplistic level designs, which Williamson labeled "cramped and claustrophobic".
-He regarded the gameplay as irritating and the environments "snore-worthy", also lambasting the artificial intelligence.
-Liu deplored the limited interactivity, while Sluganski regarded unoriginal puzzles as the game's "major downside".
-He felt that the game was too easy as the abundance of scrolls meant he rarely faced death.
+Williamson regarded the gameplay as irritating and the environments as "snore-worthy", also lambasting the artificial intelligence.
+Liu deplored the limited interactivity, while Sluganski regarded the unoriginal puzzles as the game's "major downside".
+Reynolds felt that the game was too easy, as the abundance of scrolls meant he rarely faced death.
 Williamson mourned the lack of a multiplayer mode, and Pulver bemoaned the inability to use stealth to avoid enemies.

 Catechumen sold 20,000 copies within weeks of its wider retail release and 86,000 units by August 2006.
 Major markets were Australia, Denmark, Germany, the Netherlands, Sweden, the United Kingdom, and the United States.
 Bagley said he received encouraging emails from parents 25–30 times per day.